parabix/parabix-devel-mirror/README-radicalgrep.md

 ## **Installation**

 To build only Radical Grep and it's dependencies, run `make radicalgrep` in the `build` directory.
+For testfiles and `radicaltest`, run `make radicaltest` in the `build` directory.

 ## **How to Run Radical Grep**